hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 ## 10. Security Considerations / Recommendations

+- Instances are deployed into **private subnets**, isolating them from direct internet access.
+- Outbound traffic for software updates and to AWS APIs is routed through a **NAT Gateway**.
 - Use **IMDSv2 exclusively** to enhance instance metadata security.
 - Restrict **SSH access** in production environments.
 Prefer **SSM Session Manager**.
 - Enable **KMS encryption** for EBS volumes and S3 buckets.